 The Old Town of Chiang Mai

-The old town in Chiang Mai is a square-shaped area with ancient ruins from a wall that once acted as a fortification, and just like my hometown Landskrona in Sweden, there is a moat surrounding the area as further protection from invaders.
+The old town in Chiang Mai is a rectangular-shaped area with ancient ruins of a wall that once acted as a fortification, and just like my hometown Landskrona in Sweden, there is a moat surrounding the area as further protection from invaders.
 Tha Pae Gate, which is the main gate into the old town, is one of the most famous landmarks in Chiang Mai.

 Going up Doi Inthanon – Thailand’s highest mountain